sr-stanley/adds-vm-creation/README.md

 *If this is your first time logging into your Client VM you will need to click through the startup configurations*

 **Once logged onto your Client VM open up Windows PowerShell from the start menu.**
-- Type the command `ping` followed by the Private IP Address for you DC-1 VM.
+- Type the command `ping` followed by the Private IP Address for your DC-1 VM.
 If configured correctly it should return `Packets: Sent = 4, Received = 4, Lost = 0 (0% loss)`.
 If it returns `Destination host unreachable.` the two VMs may have been set up in different Virtual Networks or the DC-1's firewall is still active and blocking the ping.

 <img width="854" height="306" alt="1 9 ping" src="https://github.com/user-attachments/assets/6138fee7-5c97-44d4-8381-81722e49fe78" />
 <br><br>

-**Next, lets confirm the DNS Server shows DC-1's Private IP Address.**
+**Next, let's confirm the DNS Server shows DC-1's Private IP Address.**
 - Type the command `ipconfig /all`.
 The DNS Servers should return the DC-1's VM Private IP Address.

 <img width="857" height="492" alt="2 0 ipconfig" src="https://github.com/user-attachments/assets/c1b86b9e-f4b0-4f98-b793-7a30e50f9314" />